Written by Craig Fearn

 10. Chrome Lighthouse (On-Page Audit)

 Open Chrome DevTools (F12), go to the Lighthouse tab, and run an audit.
 You get scores for performance, accessibility, best practices, and SEO with specific recommendations.
-Quick way to check any page on your site or competitors'.
+Quick way to check any page.
+Use our on-page SEO checklist alongside Lighthouse results for a thorough audit.

 When Do You Need Paid Tools?

 For guidance on using these tools effectively, see our SEO beginner's guide or practical SEO improvement steps.
 For the complete picture, explore our SEO Fundamentals Guide.
+Need help implementing what these tools reveal?
+Our SEO services turn data into results, or get in touch for a free conversation.

 Craig Fearn